ikelaiah/museum-of-code-disease/README.md

 ---

-## Why this exists
+## Why this exists 🤔

-- **Learn by contrast.** Seeing *what not to do* sharpens code review instincts and improves architectural taste.
+- **Learn by contrast.** 👀 Seeing *what not to do* sharpens code review instincts and improves architectural taste.
-- **Have some fun.** A little gallows humour about software disasters keeps things memorable.
+- **Have some fun.** 😂 A little gallows humour about software disasters keeps things memorable.
-- **Shareable teaching aids.** Drop an exhibit into a brown-bag session or code kata and refactor together.
+- **Shareable teaching aids.** 🎓 Drop an exhibit into a brown-bag session or code kata and refactor together.

 This project’s name is a playful nod to UNSW’s **Museum of Human Disease**—a long-running educational collection in Sydney.
 We’re **not affiliated** with UNSW or the museum. :contentReference[oaicite:0]{index=0}

 ---

-## What’s inside
+## What's inside 📦

 ```bash
 museum-of-code-disease/